Last updated: April 27, 2026

 Frequently Asked Questions (FAQs)

-How do I teach youth players to defend without the ball?
+How do I teach youth players to how to defend without the ball?

 Start with “handball” games.
 Remove the technical difficulty of dribbling.
 Have one team throw the ball to keep possession, and the other team must shift in a block to intercept.
 This teaches shape and shuffling without the distraction of tackling.